- Voiced by: Michael Horse, Gregg Rainwater (young)(EN), Luciano De Ambrosis, Riccardo Rossi (young) (IT)

 - Abusive Parents: Downplayed.
 She loves Fox and openly demonstrates her care for her, but she's also willing to put her daughter through ridiculous danger and emotional torment all in the aims of sparking her magical potential.
 When this trait is revealed, Fox is much less friendly to her mother.

-- Amazing Technicolor Population: She has a sea-green complexion.
+- Amazing Technicolor Population: She has a sea-green complexion in her true Fair Folk form.

 - Break the Haughty: She used to be a lot more arrogant and cruel before her banishment.